Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 The lack of robust testability is also related to the notion of \emph{observational equivalence} \citep[see][and references therein]{Chesher:2014aa}.
 Let $s$ follow distribution $P$ and suppose $P$ is known.
 Consider parameter values $\theta,\theta'\in\Theta$ such that $\theta\ne\theta'$, $P\in \mathcal P_{\theta}$, and $P\in \mathcal P_{\theta'}$.
 In other words, the true distribution can be justified by structure $\theta$ augmented with some selection or by another structure $\theta'$ (again augmented with some selection).
 When this holds, $\theta$ and $\theta'$ are said to be observationally equivalent with respect to $P$.
 In incomplete models, $P$ is not in general identifiable, as the sampling process does not necessarily reveal it even asymptotically \citep{Maccheroni:2005aa,Epstein:2016qv}.
 Following \cite{Chesher:2014aa}, we say that $\theta$ and $\theta'$ are \emph{potentially observationally equivalent} if two structures are observationally equivalent for some $P$.
 Clearly, any pair of potentially observationally equivalent parameter values are not robustly testable, as $\mathcal P_{\theta}$ and $\mathcal P_{\theta'}$ share a distribution in common.
-This feature of the model raises a challenge for analyzing the local power of the tests because some local alternatives may not be robustly testable.
-Evaluating the power of the tests under such alternatives does not lead to a meaningful comparison.
-We therefore introduce a suitably modified notion of local alternatives if such an issue arises (see Section \ref{sec:local_power}).
+We examine the practical consequences of this feature in the Monte Carlo experiments below.